 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for NVDA, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Nvidia Corp ranked in the 34th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Nvidia Corp.
+To summarize, we found that Nvidia Corp ranked in the 29th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 As for the metrics that stood out in our discounted cash flow analysis of Nvidia Corp, consider:

-The business' balance sheet suggests that 2% of the company's capital is sourced from debt; this is greater than merely 8.8% of the free cash flow producing stocks we're observing.
+The business' balance sheet suggests that 2% of the company's capital is sourced from debt; this is greater than only 10.83% of the free cash flow producing stocks we're observing.

 Terminal Growth Rate in Free Cash Flow